GoogleCloudPlatform/cloud-code-samples/hello-world/README.md

   - `app.py`: Python code with the web server logic
   - `Dockerfile`: used to build the container image for our program
   - `requirements.txt`: describe the required Python dependencies
-- `skaffold.yaml`: config file for [Skaffold](https://github.com/GoogleContainerTools/skaffold), which is used by CloudCode to build and deploy images
+- `skaffold.yaml`: config file for [Skaffold](https://github.com/GoogleContainerTools/skaffold), which is used by Cloud Code to build and deploy images

 ## Using CloudCode
-### Set up a GKE Cluster
+### Set up a Google Kubernetes Engine Cluster
 - Open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 - Type "CloudCode: Create GKE cluster"
-- CloudCode will open a UI to enter your GCP information
+- Cloud Code will open a UI to enter your GCP information
 - When finished, you will see your cluster listed under the [GKE Explorer view](https://github.com/GoogleCloudPlatform/vscode-extensions-docs/blob/master/gke_explorer.md)
 ![cluster setup](./img/cluster.gif)

-### Deployment
+### Launch a Deployment

 - Open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 - Type "CloudCode: Deploy"
 - Select "hello-world" as the application to deploy